ttrpgtools/ttrpg.tools/src/content/resources/Token Builders.md

 aliases = []
 +++

 A token is something that represents your character on a map.
 For play using a virtual tabletop, like one of the ones listed above, you will use a digital token.
-There are different styles of token.
+There are different styles of tokens.
 It can be something as simple as just a colored dot or an icon or something more photo-realistic that represents your character's image.
 It could even be a 3D model of your character.
-Typically though they come in one of two general styles:
+Typically, though, they come in one of two general styles:

 <div class="grid grid-cols-2 gap-4 not-prose">